crossbario/autobahn-python/doc/WAMPv2.md

 ### Pattern-based Subscriptions

 Decorators can be used to setup event handlers for pattern-based subscriptions.
+Patterns can be:
+ * prefix-patterns
+ * wildcard-patterns

-Here is how you would wildcard-subscribe to a topic pattern:
+Here is how you subscribe to a topic wildcard-pattern:

 ```python
 from autobahn import wamp